Tritton Budgerygar Corridor

 Further drilling is planned within the Tritton – Budgerygar corridor in the coming year, focused on increasing the Mineral Resource base at the Tritton deposit and surrounding mineralisation extensions including North Wing and Budgerygar.

 Long section view of the Tritton and Budgerygar modelled copper deposits

 Opportunities for drilling to test mineralisation extensions outside of the Indicated Mineral Resource at the Murrawombie deposit were limited during the year.
 Towards the end of the year, underground drilling was completed targeting extensions to the Indicated Mineral Resource along strike (north) and down plunge.
 Drilling in both directions intersected copper sulphide mineralisation, highlighting the potential to increase the Mineral Resource base.
 Within the upcoming year, drilling will focus on extending mineralisation along strike to the north and down plunge.

 Long section view showing drill hole intersections through Murrawombie 102 lode

 Avoca Tank Deposit Extension

-Tritton region deposits typically have a long down plunge extent and the same is expected to be true at Avoca Tank.
-Future exploration drilling of the deposit will be most efficient from an underground platform, and further significant drilling of the deposit will therefore be carried out following the mine development.
-However, to assist with feasibility studies a small program of up to three exploration drill holes to test the vertical extension of the deposit is planned.
-This program has the aim of helping to improve the understanding of the deposit’s structural controls to optimise the underground drilling location.
+The deposits discovered on the Tritton tenement package typically have a long down plunge extent and the same is expected to be true at the Avoca Tank deposit.
+Future exploration drilling of the deposit will be most efficient from an underground platform.
+However, to assist with feasibility studies, a small drilling program of up to 3 drill holes to test the vertical extension of the deposit is planned.